grcgit/Common-Metadata-Repository/reverse_proxy_deployment_guide.md

 With a running CMR, run Intrepid's project manager

-Navigate to the jetstream working directory `cd /home/george/cmr`
+Navigate to the jetstream working directory (something like C:\dev\testing\jetstreamcmr)

-If the intrepid catalog needs updating (new/deleted datasets) run the appropriate acquire catalog taskfile Run the appropriate cat2cmr taskfile to start the ingest of metadata Beware! cat2cmr can be configured to overwrite all metadata.
+If the intrepid catalog needs updating (new/deleted datasets) run the appropriate acquire catalog taskfile

+Run the appropriate cat2cmr taskfile to start the ingest of metadata

+Beware! cat2cmr can be configured to overwrite all metadata.
 Ensure the task file's settings reflect your intentions

 ## DDS